-In a single day, I went from dancing in my underwear with my husband to cowering between a waist-high wall and a mini-fridge 7 stories above the Mediterranean Sea.
+In a single day, I went from dancing in my underwear with my husband to cowering in the dark on our balcony, between a waist-high wall and a mini-fridge, seven stories above the Mediterranean Sea.

 So, I find out I’m living with a stranger, who wants to kill me and all I can do is wait.
 Wait and trust that my gut will tell me when the coast was clear.
-I don’t know how long it was but, the sky had turned from crimson to black.
-Suddenly I knew I was alone.
-I ran around the apartment gathering essentials: passport, phone, purse, and some clothes and then ran through a maze of alleyways of a little town in Spain.
+I don’t know how long it took, but the sky had turned from crimson to black.
+Suddenly I knew I was alone in the apartment.
+I ran around the apartment gathering essentials: passport, phone, purse, and some clothes and then ran down the stairs, onto the street, and through a maze of alleyways in a little town in Spain.
 I’d been living there for a couple of months, but we lived an isolated life.
 I knew an older woman, but she was away in Nicaragua.
 I sent her a text saying I was desperate and needed a place to stay.
 She said people were staying in her apartment, but I was also welcome to stay there.

 She contacted the Russian waitress (I only mention her nationality because she spoke only Russian and Spanish – neither of which I understood) who worked at a restaurant at the base of the apartment and told her to let me in.
 The young woman buzzed someone in the apartment and the door clicked, indicating that I could enter.
 I took the elevator to the top floor and a young boy – who spoke no English – let me in.
 You’d think he saw terrified, sweaty, shaking “gringos” everyday, based on the fact that he never took his eyes off PlayStation.
 I knew in that moment it was no place for a complete meltdown, but I didn’t know where to go.